WojciechWnek/moodle_workshops/README.md

 ## Run with Docker

-⚠️ Adter every change in `.env` you need to run `docker-compose build` to include new changes
+⚠️ After every change in `.env` you need to run `docker-compose build` to include new changes

 ### Requirements